Understanding Technical SEO - Essential Practices

 • Noindex Tags: For duplicate content that doesn’t need to be indexed, use the noindex meta tag to prevent search engines from including it in search results.

-See also Boost Your Website's Speed with These Top 10 WordPress Cache Plugins
+See also Optimize Your Website for Mobile Devices with Top WordPress Themes & Plugins

 Monitoring and Fixing Crawl Errors